sydneythomas/mini-rag/curriculum/updates/7-agent-architecture/1-understanding-agent-systems.md

 ### 3. Streaming Responses

 All agents return streams, not complete responses:

 -   Better UX (user sees response immediately)
 -   Lower perceived latency
 -   Can cancel long responses
 -   Industry standard for chat apps

 ---

-## What's Next?

-Now you understand the architecture.
-Time to implement the agents themselves!

 **Coming up:**

 -   Building the LinkedIn agent with a fine-tuned model
 -   Building the RAG agent with retrieval
 -   Connecting everything to the UI

 ---